Sriprakash Jaiswal

-Sriprakash Jaiswal (born 25 September 1944), also written Shriprakash or Sri Prakash, is an Indian politician.
+Sriprakash Jaiswal (25 September 1944 – 28 November 2025), also written Shriprakash or Sri Prakash, was an Indian politician.
 He served as a member of Parliament for the Indian National Congress and as Minister of State for Home Affairs.
 He also held ministry of coal for three years, 2011–2014.

 Early life

-He completed his education in BNSD Inter College.
-He married Maya Rani on 28 April 1967.
-He has two sons and one daughter.
+Jaiswal completed his education in BNSD Inter College.
+He married Maya Rani on 28 April 1967 and had two sons and one daughter.

 Career

 His first political assignment was serving Kanpur city as its mayor in 1989.

 He won the 1999 Lok Sabha election and was reelected in 2004 and 2009.
 He served as Minister of State for Home Affairs in 2004.

 He was elevated to Minister Of State (Independent Charge) in 2009 holding dual charges of Coal and Statistics And Programme Implementation.
 In 2014 Lok Sabha elections he lost his seat.

 Overseas engagements

-In Aug 2009, when Indian students were being attacked in Australia, Jaiswal had visited Melbourne, Australia to meet with International students from India.
-Jaiswal had visited temples, hospitals, and travelled in trains and public transport in Melbourne to meet victims, and interact with Indian students in Australia, to get a better understanding of the situation.
+In Aug 2009, when Indian students were being attacked in Australia, Jaiswal had visited Melbourne to meet with International students from India.
+Jaiswal visited temples, hospitals, and travelled in trains and public transport in Melbourne to meet victims, and interact with Indian students in Australia, to get a better understanding of the situation.

-Jaiswal had also visited the Victorian Parliament, and had meetings with then Victorian opposition leader Ted Baillieu, and Ministerial Adviser Mr. Nitin Gupta to raise concerns about Indian students being attacked in Melbourne, Australia.
+Jaiswal visited the Victorian Parliament and met with then Victorian Opposition Leader Ted Baillieu to raise concerns about attacks on Indian students in Melbourne, Australia.

-Earlier when Victorian opposition leader Ted Baillieu, and Ministerial Adviser Mr. Nitin Gupta had visited Delhi, India in July 2009, Jaiswal had met with them to get updates about the ground situation.
-He still decided to personally visit Melbourne, Australia next month to see the ground situation with his own eyes.
+Earlier, in July 2009, Jaiswal had met with Baillieu during his visit to Delhi to get updates on the situation.
+He then personally traveled to Melbourne the following month to assess the situation firsthand.